NaimaLabiba/AI_Dev_Methodology/diagramming-interface/db/app_methodology/bdd.md

 ## Auto-Rendering Workflow — Immediate Visual Feedback

 ### Core Auto-Rendering Features
-- **Automatic rendering**: Diagrams render immediately after successful import without manual "Render" button clicks
+- **Automatic rendering**: Diagrams render immediately after successful import without manual "Render" button clicks.
-- **Loading indicators**: Visual feedback during import and rendering process
+- **Loading indicators**: Visual feedback during import and rendering process.
-- **Success notifications**: Shows element count and confirmation after auto-rendering
+- **Success notifications**: Shows element count and confirmation after auto-rendering.
-- **Fit-to-screen**: Automatically centers and scales imported diagrams for optimal viewing
+- **Fit-to-screen**: Automatically centers and scales imported diagrams for optimal viewing.
-- **Error handling**: Clear feedback for parsing failures with canvas preservation
+- **Error handling**: Clear feedback for parsing failures with canvas preservation.

 ### Auto-Rendering Implementation
 When you import a markdown file, the application automatically performs these steps in sequence:

-1. **Display loading message**: Shows "Importing and auto-rendering diagram..." to keep you informed
+1. **Display loading message**: Shows "Importing and auto-rendering diagram..." to keep you informed.
-2. **Process the file content**: Reads and interprets the markdown structure and converts it to diagram elements
+2. **Process the file content**: Reads and interprets the markdown structure and converts it to diagram elements.
-3. **Place elements on canvas**: Positions all shapes and connections according to the horizontal layout rules
+3. **Place elements on canvas**: Positions all shapes and connections according to the horizontal layout rules.
-4. **Render immediately**: Draws the complete diagram on the canvas without waiting for you to click anything
+4. **Render immediately**: Draws the complete diagram on the canvas without waiting for you to click anything.
-5. **Fit to screen**: Automatically adjusts zoom and position so you can see the entire diagram clearly
+5. **Fit to screen**: Automatically adjusts zoom and position so you can see the entire diagram clearly.
-6. **Show confirmation**: Displays a success message telling you exactly how many elements and connections were created
+6. **Show confirmation**: Displays a success message telling you exactly how many elements and connections were created.

 This entire process happens automatically in one smooth workflow, eliminating the need to manually click "Render" after importing.